 So then I started looking around at other options.
 I already used Shopify for my other business and there’s no doubting that Shopify is first class for commerce - it’s really brilliant.
 But what had sent me towards Wordpress in the first place was that I feel Shopify is a bit limited when it comes to any other pages on your site - Wordpress did give me much greater freedom in this respect.
 Plus I fancied using a different platform rather than putting both businesses on to Shopify.

 Trying out Squarespace

 Over to Squarespace I went to have another look around their site.
 I had looked at Squarespace before but honestly had thought that their templates weren’t really ‘me’ or I couldn’t picture my business on a website that looked like that.
-This is because the templates (there are plenty to choose from - 91 as of December 2017) just show a completely different style to mine.
+This is because the templates (there are plenty to choose from - 91 as at December 2017) just show a completely different style to mine.
 I now know that you shouldn’t let that deter you at all!

 Like many platforms there is a 14 day (extendable) free trial and it really takes no time at all to find your way around the pretty simple interface.
 Because I already had an existing site, content and (not too many) products I set myself the challenge of transferring it all over during the trial period to see how it all could look for real.
 Immediately I was super impressed with Squarespace and here’s why: